xigxog/examples/go/hello-world/README.md

 When KubeFox deploys an app it starts the components but will not automatically send requests to it until it is released.
-But you can still test deployments by providing some context.
+But you can still test deployments by manually providing some context.
 KubeFox needs two pieces of information, the deployment to use and the environment to inject.
 These can be passed as headers or query parameters.

 ```shell
 curl "http://127.0.0.1:8082/hello?kf-dep=deployment-a&kf-env=world"